 Remember that by reducing glare you also lose some rear view clarity.

 Do not adjust the mirror while the vehicle is moving.
-It may cause the driver to mishandle the vehicle and an accident may occur resulting in death or serious injuries.
+It may cause the driver to mishandle the vehicle and an accident may occur resulting in personal death or injuries.